 Young children expand and develop their own learning situations.
-For example, a twoyear-old spends time gluing and sticking, then looking for different coloured bobbles to put on the paper.
+For example, a three year old spends time using the three-wheel scooter, then looking for the two-wheel one shows their skills to the staff.
 Children of all ages show good interest in investigating their surroundings.
-Children benefit from frequent stimulation to make positive choices about their activities.
+The allotment gives children the opportunities to plant and grow food.
+Children benefit from a good range of resources to make positive choices about their activities.
 In doing so, they gain good skills to eagerly and confidently talk and play with adults and each other.
 The staff effectively ask their opinions, take time to listen to their ideas and support them to develop their interests.

 Staff support children's good understanding of the importance of a healthy lifestyle that involves physical exercise and a healthy diet.
-For example, children talk with staff about the healthy fresh fruit they are having for snack.
-Staff regularly take children for walks around the local area to give them freedom to run and explore the natural environment.
+For example, children talk with staff about the healthy fresh vegetables and fruit they are having for snack.
+Staff regularly take children for walks around the local area to give them opportunities to explore their own community.
 Children learn how to fasten clothing, recognise their belongings and change their boots and shoes.
 As a result, older children achieve good independence in hygiene and managing their personal care.
-Key persons prepare children for settling quickly into the group and later on to the next stage of their learning, effectively supporting individuals for transfer to school.
-Fully understood systems are in place to share information and work with other professionals involved with the children.
-The Early Years Foundation Stage progress check at age two has been implemented.
-These enable staff to identify any individual falling behind their peers or below their expected achievement levels.